 The Chawlke name was coined by the Anglo-Saxon tribes of Britain.
 Chawlke was originally a name given to someone who worked as a whitewasher.
 Medieval buildings weren't painted, for paint was very expensive in the Middle Ages.
 Instead, they were whitewashed; covered in a paint-like emulsion of lime.
 It served to protect the houses against water, as well as look better.
 However, it didn't last very long; houses needed to be whitewashed at least twice a year, in the spring and fall.
 A "chalker" was a professional whitewasher; the name was originally derived from the Old English word cealcian, which meant "to whiten."

 Alternatively, the name could have been a topographic name for "someone who lived on a patch of chalk soil."
 And finally, another source presumes that the name was "well known earth; a locality.
 Chalk, Saxon, a servant or attendant."

 Early Origins of the Chawlke family

 The surname Chawlke was first found in Kent, in the parish of Chalk, in the union of North Aylesford, hundred of Shamwell where "this name is principally found, there is a parish and a hundred so designated, and there is also in county Wiltshire, a parish called Broad-Chalk."

 Early History of the Chawlke family

 This web page shows only a small excerpt of our Chawlke research.
-Another 167 words (12 lines of text) covering the years 1624, 1600 and 1767 are included under the topic Early Chawlke History in all our PDF Extended History products and printed products wherever possible.
+Another 167 words (12 lines of text) covering the years 1624, 1600, 1767, 1600, 1683, 1675 and 1741 are included under the topic Early Chawlke History in all our PDF Extended History products and printed products wherever possible.

 Chawlke Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Chawlke are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
-The variations of the name Chawlke include: Chalk, Chaulk, Chaulke, Chaulkey, Chalke, Chalker, Chalkley, Caulk and many more.
+The variations of the name Chawlke include: Chalk, Chaulk, Chaulke, Chaulkey, Chalke, Chalker, Chalkley, Caulk, Caulke, Kalke and many more.

 Early Notables of the Chawlke family (pre 1700)